TheMonk2121/ai-dev-tasks/000_core/001_create-prd.md

 13. **Track backlog status updates** as tasks are completed
 14. **Consider backlog scoring** for prioritization when available
 15. **Use scoring metadata** to inform effort and dependency planning
+16. **Include AI development edge cases** specific to our DSPy ecosystem
+17. **Provide concrete entry points** for AI changes with file paths and workflows
+18. **Add agent-specific guidance** for development philosophy and standards
+19. **Specify quality gates with commands** for automated validation
+20. **Consider prompt injection and security** in all AI-facing features

 ## Acceptance Criteria {#acceptance-criteria}